The Shift Theory

 In the same way that the stars and universe maintain equilibrium, maintaining one’s well-being was a daily practice rather than merely a belief.

-The word Yi (易) is referring to chameleons (蜥蜴), as these lizards can colour-shift to camouflage itself, and before diving into the actual theory here is a brief explanation on I-Ching or The Book of Changes (周易).
+The word 易 /yì/ is referring to chameleons (蜥蜴), as these lizards can colour-shift to camouflage itself, and before diving into the actual theory here is a brief explanation on I-Ching or The Book of Changes (周易) for clarification.

-When King Wen of Zhou (周文王) was imprisoned, he stacked the 8 Trigrams (八卦) to act out the possible 64 Hexagrams combinations (六十四卦).
+It started when King Wen of Zhou (周文王) was imprisoned, he stacked the 8 Trigrams (八卦) to act out the possible 64 Hexagram’s combination based on The Shift Theory.
 With each individual lines a notion of a situation gradually in change, he might have used it to predict his fate as he was much in despair.
 His son Duke of Zhou (周公) later edited most of the verses to make it less demoralising.

-I-Ching / The Book of Changes had an influence on Leibniz’s documentation of binary arithmetic and on Niels Bohr’s principle of complementarity.
-He did view the Yin (阴) and Yang (阳) parallel to quantum mechanics’ wave-particle duality.
+Additionally, I-Ching or The Book of Changes had an influence on Leibniz’s documentation of binary arithmetic, and on Niels Bohr’s principle of complementarity.

 The purpose of it is to illustrate possible groupings of energy combinations in a meditative state.
-These groupings form to facilitate the recuperation of the human body.
+These groupings can be formed to facilitate the recuperation of the human body.

-I-Ching / The Book of Changes (周易) concept is adapted from the Yi Theory (易理).
-The 64 Hexagrams were not meant for the purpose of divination.
+As the I-Ching or The Book of Changes concept is adapted from The Shift Theory, so clearly the 64 Hexagrams were not meant for the purpose of divination.

 The 64 Hexagrams